Accessing Online Content

 A few different things can happen when you click on an online item.
 Most of the time you will be taken directly to the online article or item where you can read or access your resource in the browser.
 As well, you might be taken to a results page or item record where you may have to click on the PDF or link to the item you wish to access.

 However, on some occasions, you might not be able to directly link to the item.
 For instance, you might encounter a bad link or an item that cannot be accessed at the Article level.
-In such cases, the bar you will find at the very top of your page (pictured below) that can help you resolve linking issues.
+In such cases, the bar you will find at the right of your page can help you resolve linking issues.